eblocha/django-encrypted-files/README.md

 The upload handler encrypts data as it is recieved during upload, so only encrypted data is ever written to temporary files.

+Files can then be decrypted with the included `EncryptedFile` class, which is a file-like object that decrypts data transparently.

 Installation
 ------------
 Via pip: